 Counseling Services are available for individuals with disabilities who have experienced sexual or domestic violence or abuse by a partner, spouse, family member, or personal care provider.
 Counseling is designed to promote healing, reduce the risk of future abuse, and information and resources for exploring safety options.

-Website provides a list of pertinent and helpful information regarding each City Department in Austin.
+A list of pertinent and helpful information regarding each City Department in Austin.

 TWS (by Texas Workforce Commission) has programs that help people with disabilities secure employment.